Lee Dorrian: Career

 Later in 1989, Dorrian formed doom metal band Cathedral, releasing their debut album Forest of Equilibrium in 1991.
 The album is considered a genuine cult classic and a cornerstone in the evolution of the genre.
 Cathedral existed as a band for over 23 years before deciding to call it a day in 2012, ahead of releasing their final album The Last Spire in 2013.
 During their lengthy career, they played as main support to Black Sabbath on their Cross Purposes tour in 1994.
 As a result, the band became friendly with Tony Iommi, which led to him making a very rare guest appearance on Cathedral's 1995 album The Carnival Bizarre.

 In 1995, Dorrian collaborated with Italian musician Paul Chain, with whom he co-wrote four songs which appeared on the Alkahest album.
 He appeared as vocalist/lyricist in extreme doom project Teeth of Lions Rule the Divine, featuring members of Sunn O))) and Iron Monkey, releasing the one-off album 'Rampton' in 2002.
 In 2003, he appeared on the Probot album, which was curated by his old friend and former Nirvana drummer Dave Grohl.

 Dorrian is currently a member of With the Dead, in which he is joined by former Electric Wizard bassist Tim Bagshaw, along with former Cathedral bassist Leo Smee and former Bolt Thrower drummer Alex Thomas.
 Their self-titled debut album was released on Rise Above Records in October 2015.

 Dorrian first used an extreme and ferocious death grunt style of vocal mixed with hardcore screaming in Napalm Death, but later adopted a cleaner and more varied style with Cathedral.

 He presented an award to Napalm Death at the Metal Hammer Golden Gods Awards 2007.

-Dorrian has appeared on the British television show Never Mind the Buzzcocks as a guest in the line-up round.
-The round followed a short video segment of Dorrian performing with Napalm Death.

 Influences

-Dorrian cited among others Cal from Discharge and Sakevi Yokoyama from GISM as influences.
+Dorrian has cited influences including Kelvin "Cal" Morris from Discharge, Pete Lyons from Antisect, Dean Jones from Extreme Noise Terror and Sakevi Yokoyama from GISM.

 Personal life

-Dorrian has a long history as an anti-fascist activist.
-He was an anti-racist skinhead in his teens and received death threats from neo-Nazi skinheads and white supremacists.
-Dorrian also became a vegetarian at the age of 13.
-In a 2017, interview he stated that he has not eaten meat in 36 years.
-He has since experimented with a vegan diet.
+Dorrian is from Wood End in Coventry.
+He has said he has a long history as an anti-fascist activist.
+He has claimed he was an anti-racist skinhead in his teens and received death threats from neo-Nazi skinheads and white supremacists.
+Dorrian also says he became a vegetarian at the age of 13.
+In a 2017 interview he stated that he has not eaten meat in 36 years.
+He says he has since experimented with a vegan diet.